lszxb/bf16_huffman_infer/README.md

 # bf16_huffman_infer

 This is a experimental implementation of fused Decompression-GEMV kernel, using the LUT-based Huffman compression purposed by [DFloat11](https://github.com/LeanModels/DFloat11), to compress the exponential bits of the BF16 format.
-It provides reduced memory usage of the LLMs, while maintaining comparable decoding speed.
+It provides reduced memory usage of the LLMs, while maintaining comparable decoding speed to the regular BF16 format.

 The current fused kernel implementation only support `batch_size<=8`, otherwise it will fallback to the non-fused decompression then GEMM implementation.
 Due to the optimized data layout, it can achieve about 80%~90% decoding speed of the original model, while reducing the VRAM usage by ~25%.
 The compression ratio is slightly higher than the original DFloat11, but the decoding speed is much faster.
 On some bandwidth-limited GPUs, like RTX-4060ti, it can even achieve better decoding speed than the original BF16 model.